LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available on several sportsbooks.

 |Favorite